JNaeemGitonga/go-react-github/README.md

 2. Clone this repo

-3. In your terminal run the following command: `$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`<br>
+3. In your terminal run the following command: `$ sh run.sh`.
-the above `docker-compose` command will read from two `.yml` files to gather the info needed to start this container ..

 4. In your favorite browser visit: `$ http://localhost:9900`